dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel
-I took some photos of plants.
-There is an outline of the plants in black hexagons and everything else is offset rows of circles.
-I don't like all the white space in the image so I'll try to remove it.
+This is my image with only the mask showing.
+It would look better if there was more detail shown in the mask.
+It looks interesting but I don't think I'll carry on with this theme.